McLaren Senna Price

 In a major departure from recent history, the 3.8L engine was not chosen.
 Something more potent was needed for the McLaren Senna engine.
 So they heavily modified the recent 4.0L by matching all intake and exhaust ports along with more efficient turbos.
 Using a ram-air scoop behind the cockpit, the intake is kept cool and pressurized.
 Several scoops in the rear quarter panels offer the perfect blend of aerodynamics and cooling to the drivetrain.
-The soundtrack suggests the McLaren Senna sports a flat-plane crankshaft, this offers higher rpm at the expense of low end torque.
+The soundtrack suggests the McLaren Senna sports a flat-plane crankshaft, this offers higher rpm at the expense of low-end torque.
 It is their most powerful engine to-date.

 McLaren Senna Transmission

 A potent transmission was needed to handle their most powerful engine.
-This meant improving the internals of the Ricardo 7-speed dual clutch.
+This meant improving the internals of the Ricardo 7-speed dual-clutch.
 To save it from detonation, the transmission commands an ignition cut during each shift.
 A perfectly choreographed dance of clutches & input shafts can work easier without the engine running for a split second.
-Of course it has launch mode, and it also has torque by gear.
+Of course, it has launch mode, and it also has torque by gear.
 Torque is limited in the lower gears to protect the axles, and to keep the car on the road.
 Without it, the Senna would simply overpower the tires in most situations.

 McLaren Senna Interior

 If you desire a spartan experience, the McLaren Senna interior is devoid of many distractions.
 The racing bucket seats are carbon fiber and not adjustable.
 The cockpit itself is one-piece of carbon fiber, left exposed in many areas.
-One of the best features are the clear sections of the doors.
+One of the best features is the clear sections of the doors.
 Although they can be ordered in carbon fiber, the Gorilla Glass allows a perfect view of the racetrack.
 When you need speed, the performance modes transform the instrument cluster.
 It folds down into a flat tachometer to give you more visibility and less distraction.